 Visit our facebook page @InternationalStaffSongsters for reports, photos and videos from our concerts and events.

-With a reputation for musical excellence, the Songsters regularly reach millions of people via television and radio appearances, and concerts all over the world.
-They have sung in a wide variety of locations: from cathedrals to squatter camps, from community centres to London's Royal Albert Hall.
+With a reputation for musical excellence, the Songsters regularly rappear on national TV and radio, and have taken part in concerts in venues all over the world.
+This includes cathedrals to squatter camps, community centres to London's Royal Albert Hall.

 International tours, to support members of The Salvation Army around the world in their service to local communities, include the United States of America, Canada, Argentina, Uruguay, Scandinavia, Estonia, Australia, New Zealand, South Africa, Zimbabwe and Kenya.

-Listen again to ISS performances on CD or digital download.
+As well as attending concerts and worship services, the Songsters have recordings available on CD or digital download (visit the website www.sps-shop.com).
 All profits from recordings and performances support the work of The Salvation Army.

-Wherever they go, through music the ISS seek to introduce people to Jesus Christ and his power to transform lives and communities.
+Wherever they go, through music the International Staff Songsters seek to introduce people to Jesus Christ and his power to transform lives and communities.
 Songsther Leader Dorothy Nancekievill says: "The privilege and joy we get from singing together as the ISS is immeasurable.
 We aim to excite, challenge and inspire as we share the Christian message through song."